Okemos Dog Bite Attorneys

 Our Michigan dog bite lawyers at White Law PLLC always put our clients’ needs first.
 If you’ve suffered a dog attack and need legal help, it is our goal to make the process as quick and simple as possible so you can focus on your recovery.
 With more than 60 years of experience, we are confident our firm can help you obtain the reparation you deserve.

-Learn more about Michigan dog bite laws and start building your case today by contacting our Michigan dog bite attorney for a free consultation.
+Learn more about Michigan dog bite laws and start building your case today by contacting our Michigan dog bite lawyer for a free consultation.

 Michigan Dog Bite Laws